x-atlas-consortia/ubkg-neo4j/README.md

-# Unified Biomedical Knowledge Graph (UBKG)
+# Unified Biomedical Knowledge Graph (UBKG) Neo4j Docker support
+This repository contains the source to build and run the Unified Biomedical ontology Knowledge Graph (UBKG) in Neo4j as a Docker container.

+## Quick start guide
+To intantiate an instance of Neo4j with the UBKG by supplying a set of ontology CSVs follow these steps:
+**Note: We currently only support running on Linux or MacOS, a Windows script will be released soon.

+#### Running the UBKG in Neo4j
+  1. Make sure that [Docker is installed](https://docs.docker.com/engine/install/) and running on your computer.
+  2. Download the [run.sh](https://raw.githubusercontent.com/x-atlas-consortia/ubkg-neo4j/main/run.sh) file from this repository or clone this GitHub repository (ubkg-neo4j).
+  3. Obtain a set of **ontology CSV files** that will be imported into a graph database in the neo4j instance.
+There are prebuilt CSVs availble for download, but require authorization because of licensing issues or generate a new set of ontology CSVs by using the scripts of the UBKG source and generation frameworks, as described in the [ubkg-etl](https://github.com/x-atlas-consortia/ubkg-etl) repository.))
+  4. Copy the ontology CSVs to the directory **neo4j/import/** under the same directory where run.sh resides .
+  5. Run the script **run.sh** in a shell supplying a password, like `./run.sh -p <password>`, changing <password> to a secret password.
+Other options are available in the run.sh script (see below), this will start the Docker container running Neo4j with the default options.
+This will instantiate a Docker container running Neo4j and import the CSV files.
+It will take a few minutes to start, wait for it to finish restarting Neo4j in read-only mode before trying to connect.
+  6. Connect to the UBKG Neo4j Browser UI instance locally by browsing to http://localhost:7474/ 6.a.
+If you use the -n option with run.sh the web browser port (default 7474) will need to  be change to what was specified.
+    6.b.
+If you use the -b option with run.sh the Connect URL neo4j/bolt:// port (default 7687) will need to be changed to what was specified after connectiong to the Neo4j Browser UI.
+    6.c.
+Fill in the default username of `neo4j` in the Neo4j Browser UI, or if the -u option was used with run.sh.
+    6.d Fill in the password that was used with the -p option when running in the Neo4j Browser UI 6.e Click Connect in the Neo4j Browser UI

+---

-## neo4j Ontology Knowledge Graph
+## The Ontology Knowledge Graph (UBKG)
 The components of the UBKG include:

 - The **source framework** that extracts ontology information from the UMLS to create a set of CSV files (**UMLS CSVs**)
 - The **generation framework** that appends to the UMLS CSVs assertion data from other ontologies to create a set of **ontology CSVs**
-- A neo4j  **ontology knowledge graph** populated from the ontology CSVs.
+- A neo4j  **ontology knowledge graph** populated from the ontology CSVs (this repository).
 - An **API server** that provides RESTful endpoints to query the ontology knowledge graph.

 For more details on the UBKG, consult the [documentation](https://ubkg.docs.xconsortia.org/).

-This repository contains the source to deploy the ontology knowledge graph as a Docker container.

----
-# Licensing restrictions on ontology CSV files
+## Licensing restrictions on ontology CSV files
 The ontology CSV files contain licensed content extracted from the Unified Medical Language System ([UMLS](https://www.nlm.nih.gov/research/umls/index.html).
 The ontology CSV files cannot be published to public repositories, such as Github or Dockerhub.

-# Dependencies
+## Dependencies
 1. The machine that hosts the local repository must be running Docker.
-2. The account that executes the run.sh script must be logged in to Docker Hub.
 2. A complete set of ontology CSVs must be path associated with the **c** option.
 The default path is the **/neo4j/import** folder of this repo; other paths can be specified with the **-c** option.

-# Deployment machine
+## Deployment machine
-The deployment was developed and tested using Macbook Pros based on the M1 chipset.
+The deployment was developed and tested using Macbook Pros based on the M1 chipset as well as on RHEL 9 with an x86 architecture.
 Scripts assume that the host machine is running Mac OSX or Linux.
+A run script to that works with Windows will be developed in the future.

 ## Files in the set of ontology CSVs
 1. CODE-SUIs.csv